-However, in the vicinity of the transition point corresponding to $-1.5<E<-1.7$ and $0.25<|M|<0.75$, the $E$ dependences of both the first and third components explicitly depend on the spin state number $q$: as increasing of $q$, the curves gradually shift to right.
-Namely, the curves in this region depend on the model, and hence our CNN detects the transition not by $E$.
+However, in the vicinity of the transition point corresponding to $-1.5<E<-1.7$ and $0.25<|M|<0.75$, the $E$ dependences of both the first and third components explicitly depend on the spin state number $q$: on increasing $q$, the curves gradually shift to the right.
+Namely, the curves in this region depend on the model, and hence our CNN does not detect the transition by $E$.
 On the other hand, the $M$ dependences in the vicinity of the transition point have finite gradients and are similar to the behavior of the curve for the Ising model.
-The CNN might detect the transition point by $M$ or something related to that, but it is not that conclusive from these PCA analysis due to large variance.
-As mentioned previously, clarifying more clearly what properties our CNN uses to detect transition points is a future issue.\\
+The CNN might detect the transition point by $M$ or something related to that, but this is not particularly conclusive from these PCA analyses due to the large variance.
+As mentioned previously, further clarification of the properties used by our CNN to detect transition points is a future issue.\\

-5. {\it Conclusion}\, The Ising trained Deep CNN can precisely detect the phase transition of the $q$-state Potts model, regardless of the type of transition.
-Our CNN model have not been trained on the information about phases but is naively trained only by Ising spin configurations labeled with temperatures.
-We find that above the transition point, the Deep CNN outputs the temperature mainly based on the internal energy, whereas below the transition point, it outputs the temperature mainly based on the magnetization and possibly the internal energy.
+5. {\it Conclusion}\, The Ising-trained deep CNN can precisely detect the phase transition of the $q$-state Potts model, regardless of the type of transition.
+Our CNN model has not been trained on information about phases but is naively trained only by Ising spin configurations labeled with temperatures.
+We find that, above the transition point, the deep CNN outputs the temperature mainly based on the internal energy, whereas, below the transition point, it outputs the temperature mainly based on the magnetization and possibly the internal energy.
 However, in the vicinity of the transition point, the CNN predicts the temperature not only by the internal energy or the magnetization, but it may detect the transition points by more global features.
-In view of the fact that the NNs have been applied to detect more general types of phase transitions such as topological phase transitions \cite{OO16,ZK17,ZMK17,SRN17,BGM18,RKTM18,ZSZ18,SYZSZ18,VKK18,YAK18, AMH19}, a fundamental and quantitative investigation of how NNs capture global features at transition points is highly desired.
+In view of the fact that NNs have been applied to detect more general types of phase transitions such as topological phase transitions \cite{OO16,ZK17,ZMK17,SRN17,BGM18,RKTM18,ZSZ18,SYZSZ18,VKK18,YAK18, AMH19}, a fundamental and quantitative investigation of how NNs capture global features at transition points is highly desired.